motetpaper/sealchop-js/README.md

 ### `app.js`

-Add a single line to import the object.
-Start making chops instantly.
+Copy and paste the following into your `app.js`.
+As you can see, a single line imports the object into the module.
+Now, you can start making Chinese seal chops.

 ```javascript
 import { SealChopObject } from 'https://motetpaper.github.io/sealchop-js/SealChopObject.js'